AJHissh/Real-Time-C-YOLO-TorchScript-CUDA-Object-Detection-with-Detection-Driven-Actions/readme.md

 ## This is a program that detects objects defined in a yolo model based on one or more classes/properties.

-This script is specifically tailored to detect one class.
+This script is specifically tailored to detect one class and uses CUDA for GPU Acceleration.

 Here is an example command to train a yolov8n model
 ```